adrianth/culteve/en/music/corina-vlad.md

             <p style="text-align: justify">

             <strong>Corina Vlad</strong> is a member of the Romanian folk group ”Cenaclul Retro”.
 Folk music is a perfect blend of  music, poetry and message that gives color to our souls.
-Along with playing the guitar, Corina is a “kid at heart”,by enjoying small things and being happy with almost anything, enthusiasm often expressed in her poems.
+Along with playing the guitar, Corina also writes poetry.
+A “kid at heart”, she enjoys small things and her enthusiasm is often expressed in her poems.
 Corina loves DIY projects.
-Her creativity comes from her encounter with her inner  child, from nature and all her amazing travels all over the world .She is a massage therapist as an expression of her positive thoughts.
+Her creativity comes from her encounter with her inner  child, from nature and all her amazing travels all over the world.
 Her motto in life is”:Be true to yourself.
 If you cannot put your heart into it, take yourself out of it."</p>
 <br>
 <br>